College of Education

 The following list enumerates the degree, licensure, and endorsement programs offered by the College of Education.
 Information about a specific program may be found under the relevant area of concentration in this section of the catalog.

-- Master’s degree—communication disorders and sciences; counseling, family, and human services; couples and family therapy; prevention sciences; curriculum and teacher education; curriculum and teaching; educational leadership; school psychology; special education
+- Master’s degree: communication disorders and sciences; counseling, family, and human services; couples and family therapy; prevention science; curriculum and teacher education; curriculum and teaching; educational leadership; school psychology; special education

-- Doctoral degree—communication disorders and sciences, counseling psychology, prevention sciences, critical and sociocultural studies in education, educational leadership, school psychology, special education, special education: rehabilitation
+- Doctoral degree: communication disorders and sciences, counseling psychology, prevention science, critical and sociocultural studies in education, educational leadership, school psychology, special education, special education: rehabilitation

 Research and Outreach Services

 Leslie Leve, Associate Dean